clear-street/sfin-docs/source/locates_rest_api.html.md

 `page_token` - Token from the previous response for this request.
 Empty will bring the first batch of locates.

-`trader_account` - An account provided by Clear Street
+`trader_account` - An optional account provided by Clear Street

-`mpid` - Market Participant Identifier, assigned by Clear Street
+`mpid` - Optional Market Participant Identifier, assigned by Clear Street

 `locate_id` - A unique locate id for the request